EWC Logo

 Code of Professional Conduct and Practice

-1.1 recognise their personal responsibility as a role model and public figure, to uphold public trust and confidence in the education professions, both in and out of the workplace
+1.1 recognise their personal responsibility as a role model and public figure, to uphold public trust and confidence in the education professions, both in and out of the workplace.

-2.1 are accountable for their conduct
+2.1 are accountable for their conduct and professional competence

 4.2 know, understand and comply with current policies, procedures and guidelines which are relevant to their practice